 4. Pay more than the minimum due.

-Paying more than the minimum not only helps you get rid of debt faster, you also put more money in your pockets by paying off debt sooner.
-Paying more than the minimum will especially help improve your credit score if you are maxed out or close to your credit limit.
-Having a credit card balance at or near the credit limit will hurt your credit score.
+Paying more than the minimum on credit cards not only helps you get rid of debt faster, but you also put more money in your pockets by paying off debt sooner.
+Your credit score may see a significant increase if credit cards that are maxed out or close to the limit are paid down or completely paid in full.

 5. Work with your creditors if you fall behind.